FirefoxUX/photon-extension-kit/examples/components/README.md

 $ npm install -g web-ext
 ```

-Navigate to `/photon-extension-kit/examples/components` and run `web-ext`
+Navigate to an example, install the dependencies and run `web-ext`

 ```
 $ cd photon-extension-kit/examples/components